 Saturday, March 11, 1781.

 The Log College

 From the lot, walk to the paved trail into the park that parallels Cornwallis Drive closest to the lot entrance.
 Turn right, and stay to the right, passing the rock outline of a foundation on the left.
-Contrary to the markers there, it probably is not on the site of the Caldwells’ Revolutionary-era home and college.
-According to the most recent archaeological studies here, those piles most likely mark the second home built sometime between 1790 and 1800.
+According to the most recent archaeological studies here, those piles most likely mark the Caldwells’ second home built sometime between 1790 and 1800.

 Continue down the sidewalk to the rock monuments on the left.
-Go to the second one, for David, and face the lawn to your right.
+Go to the second one, for David, which incorrectly states their home was north of here.
+Face the lawn to your right.

 Building materials and household artifacts found in this immediate area in 2009 suggest a domestic structure is in front of you in 1781, possibly the first home of the Rev. David Caldwell and his wife, Rachel.
 If so, it is “a double cabin, or a log house, with a chimney in the middle, an outer door to each apartment, and a communication from one to the other.”
 The second floor houses his 1767 “Academy,” later called the “Log College.”
 The college “served as a boarding-room academy, a college, a theological seminary, and one of the few schools on the frontier anywhere.”
 Caldwell was also pastor of the Alamance and Buffalo Presbyterian churches, and a physician.

 Around the house are several small log cabins the students live in.
 A “large brick oven” is steps from the house, and a smokehouse is nearby.
 The house sits within a fence, probably made of vertical planks close together, with a front gate.
 Caldwell owns the 275 acres surrounding you, including several farms.

 Eight or nine enslaved people took care of the buildings and students during the war.
 After Caldwell’s horse was stolen by three men claiming it was for the army, he asked one of those men, the enslaved Tom, to steal it back that night.
 He did!